 State law requires licenses for these types of contractors doing work anywhere in the state:

-- All electrical, plumbing, and heating and air conditioning contractors
+- All electrical, plumbing, mechanical, fire alarm, and fire sprinkler contractors

-- General contractors for projects costing more than $30,000
+- General contractors for projects costing $30,000 or more

-(Subcontractors for electrical, plumbing, and heating and air conditioning must have licenses regardless of the cost of their work.)
+Subcontractors must have licenses regardless of the cost of their work.

 Ensuring Your Contractor Has a License If Required

 Ask those performing work to provide their N.C.
 Contractor's License number and verify it through these state licensing boards:

 - Electrical and fire alarm contractors